MicrosoftDocs/sql-docs/docs/ssma/mysql/migrating-mysql-data-into-sql-server-azure-sql-db-mysqltosql.md

 ## Migrating data at scale (Preview)

 When large data size needs to be migrated within a short duration, at scale offline migration is a suitable option.
-This feature uses the azure data factory pipeline and the scalability of cloud to migrate on-premise or external Oracle data source to Azure SQL platform whether IaaS VM or SQL PaaS.
+This feature uses the Azure data factory pipeline and the scalability of cloud to migrate on-premises or external Oracle data source to Azure SQL platform whether IaaS VM or SQL PaaS.
 This capability will create the data factory or use an existing data factory to migrate data to Azure SQL PaaS or SQL VM.

 1. For large offline migration, click on Migrate data at scale.